igrishaev/pg2/docs/json.md

             {:params [{:some {:nested {:json 42}}}]})
 ~~~

-No need to encode a map manually nor wrap it into a sort of `PGObject`.
+There's no need to encode a map manually nor wrap it into a sort of `PGObject`.
 Let's
 fetch the new row by id:

 ~~~clojure